 Workers across California may be fired at any time, based on any reason or no reason at all, according to California’s at-will employment laws.
 There are, however, various exceptions – such as the termination being based on discriminatory grounds – that can make these practices illegal.
-If you believe you’ve been wrongfully terminated, it’s crucial to work with a skilled Anaheim wrongful termination attorney who can protect your rights.
+If you believe you’ve been wrongfully terminated, it’s crucial to work with skilled Anaheim wrongful termination attorneys who can protect your rights.

 At California Employment Counsel, APC, our dedicated employment team has a strong, years-long track record representing the rights and interests of employees who have been let go unlawfully.
 An attorney from our law firm understands how emotionally challenging wrongful termination cases can be, and we are here to provide you with crucial legal and emotional support, helping you pursue justice for your case.